-It all started in 1954...
+It all started in the mid-1950s...

-For decades the Lab has served the Boulder community by providing accessible, affordable, high-quality ceramics education and recreation programs to people of all ages and abilities.
+For decades the Lab has served the Boulder community by providing accessible, affordable, high-quality ceramics education programs to people of all ages and abilities.
 Generations of Boulder families have walked through the historic firehouse doors on University Hill to participate in pottery classes and camps at the Lab.
-Many of our current adult students remember bringing their children or coming as a child themselves to pottery classes here, making the Pottery Lab a well-known and beloved institution.
+Many current adult students remember bringing their children or coming as a child themselves to pottery classes at the firestation, making the Pottery Lab a well-known and beloved local institution.

 Studio Arts Boulder was founded in 2009 by Paul Heffron and staff, students, and friends of the Boulder Pottery Lab.
 They hoped to expand programs offered at the Lab and add other studio art forms.
 The "studio arts" are mediums that require equipment and facilities beyond the means of most individuals.
 Art forms such as ceramics, glass, metalworking, printmaking, sculpture, fiber arts, and woodworking typically require shared studio space and a collaborative environment to be successful.
 Mr. Heffron saw these art forms as the foundation for a showcase studio arts campus that would house multiple art forms in one central location and provide world-class instruction in each medium.
 With this vision, Studio Arts Boulder was launched and the search for a suitable home began.

 Simultaneously, the City of Boulder began looking for a non-governmental organization to steward the Boulder Pottery Lab.
 Since the founders of Studio Arts Boulder had a deep relationship with the Lab and since ceramics was a vital component of the Studio Arts Boulder vision, overseeing operations of the Pottery Lab was a natural fit.
 Led by Lolita Higbie, Studio Arts Boulder signed a contract with the City of Boulder to take over management of the Pottery Lab on January 1, 2015.